sachinskumar05/MatchingEngine/README.md

 <p>
+Assignment: Stock Exchange

+A Stock Exchange's Matching Engine is fundamental to all trading activities.
+Not only does it maintains and manages all of the investor’s orders, it also generates trades from them.
+The Matching Engine has to process a large amount of data at any given interval.
+On top of this, it has to accomplish multiple functions on the back of each order processed (e.g. sending Market Data Update, Storing the Order, Generating any resulting Trade).

 Design a Stock Exchange's Matching Engine’s crossing functionality, storing orders and generate any resulting trades from new orders.
 Below are some of the requirements:
 1. Implement in Java
 2. Be able to handle multiple client connections into the Engine
 3. Solution needs to be thread safe

+You are free to list any assumptions made during this exercise.
+For example, you may assume that the orders received by the Exchange is of a certain fixed format which you have defined.
+Bear in mind that the goal of this exercise is to demonstrate your ability to design and implement a workable solution.
+Avoid 3rd party libraries where possible.

+Example:
+Say the order book, sorted by price and time looks like this:

+ID	Side	Time	Qty	Price	Qty	Time	Side
+3	 	 	 	20.30	200	09:05	Sell
+1	 	 	 	20.30	100	09:01	Sell
+2	 	 	 	20.25	100	09:03	Sell
+5	Buy	09:08	200	20.20
+4	Buy	09:06	100	20.15
+6	Buy	09:09	200	20.15
+NB: The order for sorting by time is ascending for buy-side orders and descending for sell-side orders, so that the order with the highest priority is always in the center and priorities decrease outwards (up or down, depending on the side).

+Now imagine a new limit order to "buy 250 shares at 20.35" comes in, then it will be filled, in this order:

+100 shares at 20.25 (order #2)
+100 shares at 20.30 (order #1)
+50 shares at 20.30 (order #3)

+This leaves the order book in the following state:

+ID	Side	Time	Qty	Price	Qty	Time	Side
+3	 	 	 	20.30	150	09:05	Sell
+5	Buy	09:08	200	20.20
+4	Buy	09:06	100	20.15
+6	Buy	09:09	200	20.15

+Please do not share the question with anyone.

 </p>